VineethReddy02/vineeth-web/content/post/auditing-in-k8s.md

 By default, batching is enabled in webhook and disabled in log.
 Similarly, by default throttling is enabled in webhook and disabled in log.

-#### Batch

-1. Buffers events & processes in batches.
+**Batch**: Buffers events & processes in batches.

-#### Blocking:

-1. Blocks API server responses to process individual events.
+**Blocking**: Blocks API server responses to process individual events.

-#### Blocking-strict:

-1. Failures at RequestReceived stage leads to failure of whole call.
+**Blocking-strict**: Failures at RequestReceived stage leads to failure of whole call.

 ### Enabling Dynamic Audit Configuration